-The completion detection circuit used to realize the asynchronous cardiac event detector is presented in Figure 7.
-Unlike the current sensing implementation presented in [8], we removed the variable pulse-width generator.
-This is possible due to the increased complexity and hence higher current drawn by the reference circuit.
-The sensed signal is strong enough to drive the AC-coupled amplifier to voltage values close to the supply voltage.
-Thus it is possible to shape this analog signal such that is is treated as digital and used to control the AFSM.
+The completion detection circuit used to realize the asynchronous cardiac event detector is presented in Figure 9.
+Unlike the current sensing implementation presented in [17], we removed the variable pulse-width generator, which was possible due to the increased complexity and hence higher current drawn by our reference circuit.
+The sensed signal is strong enough to drive the AC-coupled amplifier to voltage values which are just below the supply voltage.
+Consequently, it is possible to shape this analog signal such that is is treated as digital and used to control the AFSM.

-The implemented AC-coupled amplifier that is suitable for sub-threshold operation is shown in Figure 8.
+The implemented AC-coupled amplifier that is suitable for sub-threshold operation is shown in Figure 10.
 Diode connected transistors mp1 and mn1 bias the transistors mp2 and mn2, which are acting as an amplifier, at the maximum gain point for a given size and DC level.
-By changing the transistor sizes, the frequency response of the amplifier can be changed and there is a trade off between the gain required from the AC-coupled amplifier and the delay caused by the sensor transistor (larger spikes in the supply node of the combinational logic block) can be tolerated, the gain, thus the power consumption of the AC-coupled amplifier can be reduced.
+By changing the transistor sizes, the frequency response of the amplifier is adjusted and there is a trade off between the gain required from the AC-coupled amplifier and the delay caused by the sensor transistor.
+If greater delay caused by the sensor transistor (larger spikes in the supply node of the combinational logic block) can be tolerated, the gain, thus the power consumption of the AC-coupled amplifier can be reduced.

-A fixed pulse generator in parallel is connected to the AC-Coupled amplifier and shaping circuitry is implemented as well.
-This is necessary to generate a pulse signal for cases such as no combinational switching occurring, or for minimal amount of switching occurring in the circuit that cannot be amplified by the AC-coupled amplifier for converting to a logic level.
+A fixed pulse generator is connected in parallel to the AC-Coupled amplifier and the shaping circuitry, which is connected to the output of the amplifier and consist of an inverter, is implemented as well.
+Fixed pulse generator is necessary to generate a pulse signal for cases where no combinational switching occurs, or for minimal amount of switching occurring in the circuit that cannot be amplified enough by the AC-coupled amplifier for being converted to a logic level change.
 Thus this fixed pulse generator both realizes the time-out feature and guarantees correct operation for the cases where the sensed signal is not strong enough.
-The sizing of the fixed pulse generator is done based on the HSPICE simulation results is explained in the next section.
+The sizing of the fixed pulse generator is done based on the HSPICE simulation results and the width of the pulse generated is set equal to the minimum pulse width generated by the AC-coupled amplifier.